NHS Flu Vaccination Service

 The changes are contained within the service specification and the Patient Group Direction, which have been published.
 Further details of the changes are available in PSNC Briefing 041/18 – Changes to the Seasonal Influenza Vaccination Advanced Service 2018/19.

-Community pharmacy contractors that fully meet the requirements for provision of the Community Pharmacy Seasonal Influenza Vaccination Advanced Service have the go ahead to provide the service from 1st September 2018.
+Community pharmacy contractors that fully meet the requirements for provision of the NHS Flu Vaccination Service have the go ahead to provide the service from 1 September 2018.
 This follows the amendment of the Secretary of State Directions.
 A link to the Secretary of State Directions, which provide the legal basis for provision of the service is available from the NHS Business Services Authority website.

-Full information and further resources are available on the PSNC website hub.
+Full information and further resources are available on the PSNC website.

-Please remember to provide feedback to the LPC whether it’s good practice so that we can share this with other pharmacies or negative reactions from GP practices so we can appropriately support you.
+Please remember to provide feedback to the LPC whether it is good practice so that we can share this with other pharmacies or negative reactions from GP practices so we can appropriately support you.